Gitoffthelawn/webextensions/sources/collapse-tabgroups/README.md

 # NAME

-**collapse-tabgroups** - adds shortcut, toolbar button and context menu entry to toggle the collapse state of tabgroups
+collapse-tabgroups

 # SYNOPSIS

-click the toolbar button or set and use the shortcut toggle the collapse state of all or selected tabgroups
+adds shortcut, toolbar button and context menu entry to toggle the collapse state of tabgroups click the toolbar button or set and use the shortcut toggle the collapse state of all or selected tabgroups

 # USER INPUTS